 6 / 10

 We might like this one the best because you get the pop sound if done correctly.
 Start with a bike pump and place the pump needle between the cork and the rim of the wine bottle.
 Pump it three or four times, but be careful because if you pump too much the bottle could explode.
 After a couple of pumps it cork will jump out or you can pull it out.
 Find out how to remove tough stains from vinyl flooring if you spill some wine.

 Use a Screw Hook

 Insert a screw hook into the cork and once sufficiently screwed in, pull.
 Next time you won't have to spend so much time searching for a wine opener.
-Get ideas on how to build a bar with these 15 home bars.

 Find a Knife